zoraviel/CSS-assignment-2/README.md

 * Copy the file *index.html* and name the new copy *twosides.html*.

 * Copy your final *main.css* and name the new copy *twosides.css*.
+The following instructions assume that Part 1 is completed and *main.css* is completely finished to include all the steps in Part 1.

 * Edit the `link` element in *twosides.html* to attach the new style sheet file.

-You will make your second "Big Cats" page look similar to the second "Sea Mammals" page in [the video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).
+You will make your second "Big Cats" page look similar to the second "Sea Mammals" page in [the video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31), with side-by-side content.

-1. The new layout will be much easier to create if you wrap the `h2`, `img` and image source paragraph together in one `div`. **This is the ONLY change you may make to the HTML.** Do exactly the same thing within each of the three `section` elements in *bigcats.html*.
-[This video](https://www.youtube.com/watch?v=qNdgzyIYKS0&index=10&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB) will help you use the `div` element correctly (but -- warning! -- DO NOT put the `div` styles in the `head`!
-All styles go into the .css file).
+1. The new layout will be much easier to create if you *wrap* the `h2`, `img` and image source paragraph together in *one* `div`. **This is the ONLY change you may make to the HTML.
+Make this change only in *twosides.html*.** Do exactly the same thing within each of the three `section` elements.
+[This video](https://www.youtube.com/watch?v=qNdgzyIYKS0&index=10&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB) will help you use the `div` element correctly (but -- warning! -- **DO NOT put the `div` styles in the `head`!** All styles go into the .css file).

 2. Use the CSS **float** property to achieve the side-by-side layout shown in the second half of [the video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).
 This will be tricky and frustrating.
 The best way to learn floats is to try, try, try.
 Lots of saving and reloading.
 Do not add a lot of CSS declarations -- more is NOT better.
 Keep it simple.
 Pay attention to Robbins's advice about the **clear** property.
 Robbins's section "Containing floats" will also be helpful.
-The three [videos](https://www.youtube.com/playlist?list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB) for chapter 15 will help a lot too.
+The three videos for chapter 15 will help a lot, especially [Intro to Web Apps Robbins Chapter 15 part 3](https://www.youtube.com/watch?v=cEgwqCWuJXs&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=30).

 3. You will find that *percentages* work better than *pixels* or anything else for all widths.